zhangkunYX/cruise/README.md

 # To make a production build and build for back-end server`s front-resource
 npm run build

-It re-creates a folder named *public* on the root directory.
+It re-creates a folder named *dist* on the root directory.
 This is where the production-ready front-end of the web application resides.

 # For the back-end, Run the *main server*. server with json-server at localhost:5000
 npm run server